GrhythmO/2D-water-effect-shader/README.md

 Apply the shader to a TextureRect or a Sprite.

 UnderWater2D_screen
-under "CanvasLayer" node. and set TextureRect/sprite size fit a viewport size. using Shader params to adjust the effect as you like.
+Apply the shader to a TextureRect or a Sprite under "CanvasLayer" node. and set TextureRect/sprite size fit a viewport size. using Shader params to adjust the effect as you like.